asasinmode/lolmode/champions/senna-souls.md

 ## FAQ

+### soul sources

+By default I include: minions, lane camp (krugs / gromp) and 2 enemy champions.
+Below are more detailed explanations on how these are calculated.

+You can toggle between sides, whether to include scuttle crab and whether the Senna is farming or fasting.

-### waves how
+### waves

 First wave meets in the bot lane at 1:38.
-All subsequent waves meet in 30 seconds interval starting from 2:00 (2:00, 2:30, 3:00 and so on).
+All subsequent waves meet in 30 seconds intervals starting from 2:00 (2:00, 2:30, 3:00 and so on).
 All calculations assume that the moment the waves collide is the moment they die.
 In other words, wave that gets to lane at 10:00 is the last one to be included in _at 10_ and _pre 10 per minute_ calculations.
 Same for _10-20 mins_ and _post 10 per minute_.

 At 10 minutes this means: